-Esophageal pH Assessment - 24 Hour Study
+Esophageal pH Assessment 24 Hour

 If you have symptoms of heartburn or acid reflux, your physician may want to determine the amount of acid (the pH) that is getting into your esophagus from your stomach.
 These tests are called ambulatory monitoring because you go home and go about your usual daily routine while you’re being monitored.

 A small (2 millimeter) catheter is inserted through your nose, down the back of your throat and into your esophagus.
 The tube is taped in place on your nose and has a long cord that is attached to a portable data recorder.
 You wear the recorder in a pouch that has a strap that goes around your waist or neck.

 - You may have regular meals on the day before the test.

 - Do not eat or drink anything after midnight.
 This also includes chewing gum, mints and hard candies.

 - You may take certain necessary medications with a small sip of water up to two hours before the test.
 Please check with your doctor regarding any medications you take.

 - Notify the nurse or doctor if you are diabetic!
 Follow your doctor’s instructions regarding insulin dosage and when to take your pills for diabetes.

 - You will be asked to sign an informed consent and provide information regarding allergies, medicines you are now taking, existing medical conditions and previous surgeries.